 As is often the case in a small town, Hopland doesn't have a public transportation system that people use for their commute.

-In terms of college education, Hopland is nearly on par with the US average for all cities of 21.84%: 17.15% of adults 25 and older in Hopland have a bachelor's degree or advanced degree.
+The education level of Hopland citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.15% of adults 25 and older in Hopland have a college degree.

 The per capita income in Hopland in 2022 was $31,085, which is lower middle income relative to California and the nation.
 This equates to an annual income of $124,340 for a family of four.
 However, Hopland contains both very wealthy and poor people as well.